galacticcouncil/hydration-docs/docs/claim.md

 You will need to select an address for claiming HDX.
 For security reasons, this address will need to be unique to the HydraDX Stakenet.
 If you have approved the metadata upgrade in the first step, you will be able to create HydraDX address in the Polkadot.js extension.
 Please do so now.

 :::warning
 Never give your seed phrase to anybody.
 Back it up and store it in a safe place.
 It is the only way you can recover your account and if you lose or leak it, your funds will be compromised.
-Please note that you will own this wallet until the mainnet and if you lose access you will lose your HDX.
+Please note that you will own this wallet until the mainnet as the balances will be locked and if you lose access you will lose your HDX.
 Keep it safe please.
 :::

 <img alt="authorize" src={useBaseUrl('/claim/create-account.png')} />